blazium-engine/blazium-docs/tutorials/platform/android/android_library.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Once you complete configuration of your Godot project, build and run the Android app.
-If set up correctly, the host Activity will initialize the embedded Godot Engine on startup.
+If set up correctly, the host Activity will initialize the embedded Blazium Engine on startup.
-The Godot Engine will check the ``assets`` directory for project files to load (unless configured to look for a ``main pack``), and will proceed to run the project.
+The Blazium Engine will check the ``assets`` directory for project files to load (unless configured to look for a ``main pack``), and will proceed to run the project.

 While the app is running on device, you can check `Android logcat <https://developer.android.com/studio/debug/logcat>`_ to investigate any errors or crashes.